 Sandra’s life has completely turned around since the first day she walked into the crisis intervention centre at First Love Foundation.

-She had been unemployed for nearly 16 years and was living in a hostel when she was referred to us for emergency food and crisis support.
+She had been unemployed for nearly 16 years and was living in a hostel when she was referred to us for crisis support.

 “I got more than I ever could’ve anticipated or imagined.
 They gave me hope straight away.
-Although I got food, which I was happy for, more than that I got someone who listened to me and was non-judgmental to help me,” Sandra says.
+I got someone who listened to me and was non-judgmental to help me,” Sandra says.
 The born-and-bred Tower Hamlets resident ran into difficulties when she was fighting drug addiction.